What’s the weight limit of the average barbell/squat stand you can find in a home gym? I’ve done some digging and found out what you can expect.

 The load limit indicates how much weight you can put on the J-cups before something gets damaged or worse.
 However, you probably don’t want to be right on the limit for a few reasons.

 Load limit is usually measured with a static bar.
 That means the barbell is just resting on the hooks and then loaded up the weight plates.
 When you put the bar down from a lift, the weight has some speed.
-That speed translates in extra load the rack has to absorb.
+That speed translates in extra load the stands have to absorb.
 So when you’re close to the load limit and set down the bar too fast, it could damage something.

 Low load limit might feel shaky.
 If a stand is built to handle less weight, it might feel less sturdy, even within its own limits.
 Also, if you’ve got something with a lower limit, you’ll get close to the limit quicker where it might start feeling even less sturdy.